 Appendix E: Code of Student Conduct

-The University's policy is to promptly and thoroughly investigate allegations that a Student violated the Code.
-Upon receiving such allegations, the Office of Student Conduct & Civility Education (“OSCCE”) conducts a preliminary review of the circumstances and reasonably available information.
+The University endeavors to promptly and thoroughly investigate allegations that a Student violated the Code.
+Upon receiving such allegations, the Office of Student Accountability and Restorative Practices conducts a preliminary review of the circumstances and reasonably available information.
 It does so to inform its decision whether there is sufficient evidence to support a reasonable belief the individual violated the Code.
-If there is not sufficient evidence, the University withdraws the charge(s) and takes no further action.
+If there is not sufficient evidence, the University withdraws the charge allegation(s) and takes no further action.
 If there is sufficient evidence, it proceeds with the disciplinary process described herein.

 Students have the right to participate in the disciplinary process and may offer evidence and information consistent with relevant procedures.
 A Student may appeal the imposition of disciplinary action consistent with this Policy and procedures.